FlyingRhenquest/codegen/README.md

 # Limitations

 This code won't generate code for anonymous enums, enums embedded in enums or enums embedded in classes.
-It hasn't been tested with anything more complex than the enums.h file in the examples/enum_examples directory.
+You can look in the tests directory for a good idea of what it can handle at this time.

 # Building